velo-finance/velo-protocol/ProtocolLevers.md

 #### `rebaser`
 ##### File: `VELOTokenStorage.sol`
 ##### Description
 address that controls the rebasing functionality.
 This contract is one of two contracts that can `mint`.
-It also tells how much to change `yamsScalingFactor`.
+It also tells how much to change `velosScalingFactor`.
 ##### Setting
 ###### File: `VELO.sol`
 `_setRebaser(address)`: sets `rebaser` to new address.